Integritas in Omnibus - Integrity in All Things

 - Participate in service opportunities

 - Study religious leaders and Biblical heroes

 - Learn about the differences and similarities of work religions

 While the school is non-denominational, our founders felt it was important it be grounded in Christian principles.
 In doing so, the school focuses on teaching values and helping students to grow in spirit.

-Available for Grade 1-4 students, the Haven is a place and time for students to practice their faiths and explore avenues of growth.
+The Haven is a place and time for students to practice their faiths and explore avenues of growth.
 It's facilitated by the religion teacher, who developed this unique program.
 With a special, designated area within the religion classroom, the Haven provides a safe and caring environment for students to talk, reflect, and pray about those matters which are weighing on their hearts or which are moments for celebration.
-It is a physical space with the appropriate sacred items for students to practice rituals such as prayer.
+It also provides time for appropriate responses to students' growth, which may include developing:

 - Contemplative activities

 - Design and implementation of spiritual services for chapel

 - Awareness of environmental issues with appropriate action taken